stanley-gu/qual/proposal.md

 #### Establish ACDC Mouse Model

+##### Expected Results and Proposed Alternatives

+#### Develop Pharmacokinetic Model

+##### Expected Results and Proposed Alternatives

+#### Develop Pharmacokinetic-Pharmacodynamic Model

+##### Expected Results and Proposed Alternatives

-#### Conduct Predicted Dosing Plan on Mouse Model and Evaluate Efficacy
+#### Conduct Dosing Plan on Mouse Model and Evaluate Efficacy

-### Expected Results and Proposed Alternatives
+##### Expected Results and Proposed Alternatives

-# Summary and Future Directions Treatment of CD73-defiency with bisphosphonates
+# Summary and Future Directions

-may also have an added advantage for reducing the effects of osteoporosis-like trabecular bone weakening, which has been found in CD73 -/- mice [@Takedachi2012].
+Treatment of CD73-defiency with bisphosphonates may also have an added advantage for reducing the effects of osteoporosis-like trabecular bone weakening, which has been found in CD73 -/- mice [@Takedachi2012].
 However, this has not yet been reported in humans.

 # References